SaxatB/AwesomeWM/README.md

 - Change `assets/pfp.jpg`
 - Change `config.lua` based on your own system
 - Change the pinned apps for the launcher in `components/sidebar/modules/launcher.lua`
+- Change the location for weather in `daemons/weather.lua`

 #### Misc
-- Theme is Github Dark, you can change it in `themes.lua`
+- Theme is Material Dark(er), you can change it in `themes.lua`